Sean Farrell (American football)

-Sean Ward Farrell (born May 25, 1960) is a former American football guard who played for the Tampa Bay Buccaneers, New England Patriots, Denver Broncos, and Seattle Seahawks of the National Football League (NFL).
+Sean Ward Farrell (born May 25, 1960) is an American former professional football player who was a guard for the Tampa Bay Buccaneers, New England Patriots, Denver Broncos, and Seattle Seahawks of the National Football League (NFL).
 Farrell attended Westhampton Beach High School in Westhampton Beach, New York, where he was a football and track star.
-He then played college football for Penn State University, where he was named to a number of All-American teams in 1980 and 1981.
+He then played college football for the Penn State Nittany Lions, earning All-American honors in 1980 and 1981.

-Farrell was the first round draft pick of the Tampa Bay Buccaneers in the 1982 NFL Draft; Buccaneers management had actually intended to select defensive end Booker Reese, and Farrell's name was turned in due to a communication error in the draft room.
+Farrell was the first-round draft pick of Tampa Bay in the 1982 NFL draft; Buccaneers management had actually intended to select defensive end Booker Reese, and Farrell's name was turned in due to a communication error in the draft room.
 The team then traded the next year's first round pick in order to get Reese as well.
 Ironically, Farrell played at a high level for the Buccaneers, while Reese ultimately came to be considered one of the most disappointing draft picks in team history.